 ※ NOTE THAT:

 Please note that the Arduino Nano 33 IoT pins A4 and A5 have built-in pull-up resistors for I2C communication.
 Although these pins can be used as digital input pins, it is recommended to avoid using them for digital input.
-If you must use them, do not use internal or external pull-down resistors for these pins
+If you must use them, do NOT use internal or external pull-down resistors for these pins

 When you use many buttons, some situations may become confusing: